mathesh-me/image-resizing-using-s3-lambda-sns/README.md

 ![i50](https://github.com/itz-mathesh/image-resizing-using-s3-lambda-and-sns/assets/144098846/9f13561b-3839-495e-bf69-9ac34605f3c9)

-14. It will show some results like below , It runs successfully but return some error beacuse we still not upload the images in S3 yet.
+14. It will show some results like below , It runs successfully but return some error because we still not upload the images in S3 yet.

 ![i50 1](https://github.com/itz-mathesh/image-resizing-using-s3-lambda-and-sns/assets/144098846/d4d73c43-32aa-4ada-bed0-3aa30dd053e4)